openfl/OpenFLDevelopersGuide/storing-local-data/README.md

 }

-The following Flex application creates an instance of the ActionScript class for each of the types of shared objects it needs.
+The following Flex application creates an instance of the Haxe class for each of the types of shared objects it needs.
 It then calls methods on that class when the user adds or removes blogs or site URLs.

 &lt;?xml version=&quot;1.0&quot;?&gt;